foolmoron/foolmoron.github.io/_projects/VarietyMegajam.md

 The theme of the jam is a bunch of [business abbreviations](https://en.wikipedia.org/wiki/List_of_business_and_finance_abbreviations) which explains the names of each game.
 Check out the itch.io link above to play all 10 games for free in the browser (desktop-only)!

-Also, I did a [20x timelapses](/words/timelapses) for each game, so check those out if you want to see how all these games were developed.
+Also, I did [20x timelapses](/words/timelapses) for each game, so check those out if you want to see how all these games were developed.